All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Upregulation of Actin

 TB-500's primary mechanism is the upregulation of actin.
 When TB-500 binds to actin, it promotes the formation of new actin filaments inside cells.
 This has a cascade of downstream effects.
 Cells become more mobile, more capable of reaching damaged tissue, and more effective at carrying out repair.
-This is not a minor biochemical footnote.
+This isn't a minor biochemical footnote.
 Cell migration is one of the rate-limiting steps in wound healing, and anything that enhances it can meaningfully accelerate recovery.

 Cell Migration and Differentiation

 Beyond just making cells more mobile, TB-500 promotes the differentiation of stem cells and progenitor cells into the specific cell types needed for repair.
-This means the peptide does not just get repair cells to the right place faster.
+This means the peptide doesn't just get repair cells to the right place faster.
 It also helps ensure those cells develop into the right type of tissue.

 Blood Vessel Formation